danyaberezun/KEEPs/README.md

 The core principle is that by approximating a type with captured types during subtyping reconstruction, we should be relaxing the approximated type constraints.

-In addition, we are loosing some type information with this relaxation, specifically we lose the equalities between the captured types (and their corresponding existential variables).
+In addition, we are losing some type information with this relaxation, specifically we lose the equalities between the captured types (and their corresponding existential variables).
 For example, if we have a constraints $V = Inv\langle Captured(\*)\rangle$ and $U = Inv\langle Captured(\*)\rangle$, where the captured types are equal, we should be able to call a function `fun <T> foo(i1: Inv<T>, i2: Inv<T>)` with the values of types `V` and `U`.
 But after approximation this information will be lost.

-> For example, such code with captured type equalities happens when you are working with data structures that are controlling some invariants on the type level, for example, AVL tree with type-level control of the balance factor.
+> Such code with captured type equalities happens when you are working with data structures that are controlling some invariants on the type level, for example, AVL tree with type-level control of the balance factor.

 The possible solutions to this problem are: